ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-2-3.md

-Chapter 2: Building a Foundation for Empowerment: Setting Clear Goals and Expectations
+Setting Clear Goals and Expectations
 ======================================================================================

 In this chapter, we will explore the importance of setting clear goals and expectations as a foundation for empowerment.
 We will discuss the benefits of such clarity, as well as strategies for establishing it in your workplace.